joshbuker/joshbuker.github.io/_posts/2023-01-25-free-photography-hosting-with-cloudflare-pages.md

 And with that, you're all set!
 Any time you want to update your galleries, simply update the photos folder and push up to GitHub.
 Cloudflare will automatically detect the changes and redeploy your website.

 [^free]: Technically the domain name isn't free, but it's around $16/year or less, and can be used for far more than just your photography.
 It's also optional, and if you really can't afford a domain name, you can just share the automatically generated cloudflare pages domain instead.

+[^gandi]: **Update (December 10th, 2025):** Since having been bought by Total Webhosting Solutions, Gandi rapidly enshittified, drastically increasing their pricing and removing previous functionality.
+Unfortunately, it seems they were a victim of private equity, and are no longer worth using or supporting.
+These days, I recommend Cloudflare and Porkbun instead.